eahoegner/tipping_risk/README.md

 ## Description
 _______________

-The executable scripts need to be run in the indicated order.
+The executable scripts need to be run in the indicated order. 'core' and 'earth_sys' need to be saved in the same folder as '04_MAIN_script.py'
 This code was implemented in Python 3.9. and R 4.2.1.
 For each script, it is advised to first check dependencies.

 _________________________